rackerlabs/support-how-to/content/how-to/rackspace-email/enable-dkim-in-the-cloud-office-control-panel/index.md

 For more information on prerequisite terminology, see [Cloud Office support terminology](/support/how-to/cloud-office-support-terminology).

-Before enabling DKIM, we recommend you create a robust email verification policy by completing the steps in the following articles:
+Before enabling DKIM, we recommend you create a robust email verification policy by completing the following steps:

 1. [Create an **SPF** record policy](/support/how-to/create-an-spf-policy).
 2. Create a **DKIM** record.